VERA FILES FACT CHECK: Can Duterte invoke territoriality on matters related to crimes specified in the Rome Statute?

 1. The Philippines would be able to influence the development of the Rome Statute and the ICC.

 2. The Philippines would qualify to nominate a Filipino as one of the 18 judges of the ICC.
-(Filipino lawyer Raul C. Pangalangan sits as one of the jusdges at the ICC.)
+(Filipino lawyer Raul C. Pangalangan sits as one of the judges at the ICC.)

 3. It will put the Philippines in a better position to protect Filipino overseas, when they might suffer crimes against humanity in pursuing work abroad.

-4. It will keep the Philippines abreast of contemporary developments in international relations.
+4. It will keep the Philippines abreast with contemporary developments in international relations.

 Santiago also said: “By concurring with the Rome Statute, the Philippines will help to strengthen institutions like the ICC to end impunity, and affirm the position of the Philippines as a leading human rights advocate in Asia.
 The culture of impunity in the Philippines is evidenced by the torrential avalanche of corruption cases in the three branches of government, the military, the police, official gambling establishments, and even in the private sector, notably including media outlets and advertising agencies that insist on exposing the public to the deadly threats of giant billboards during typhoon season.
 The perpetrators should be haled to justice.”